-The total pension liability was determined by an actuarial valuation as of June 30, 2014, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of June 30, 2016, using the following actuarial assumptions, which were based on the results of an actuarial experience study for the period from July 1, 2012 to June 30, 2015, applied to all periods included in the measurement:

-Mortality rates:

-Post retirement: RP-2000 Combined Healthy Mortality Table, sex distinct, projected to 2015, setback 3 years for males and 2 years for females.

-Pre-retirement: 85 percent of post-retirement mortality for males and 70 percent of post-retirement mortality for females.

-Inflation: 3.0 percent

-Investment rate of return:

-7.0 percent per year, compounded annually

-Salary increases:

-3.50 percent per year (consisting of an inflation component of 3.0 percent per year, a productivity component of .40 percent per year, and a merit/promotion component of .10 percent per year), compounded annually.

-Group size growth rate: 0.0 percent

-Post-retirement increase:

-Tier 1: 3.0 percent per year, compounded annually.
+Actuarial Cost Method: Individual Entry-Age Mortality rates : Post retirement: RP-2014 White Collar Total Healthy Annuitant mortality table, sex distinct, with rates set forward one (1) year for males and set back one (1) year for females and generational mortality improvements using MP-2014 two- dimensional mortality improvement scales recently released by the Society of Actuaries (SOA).
+Pre-retirement: RP-2014 White Collar Total Employee mortality table, sex distinct and gen- erational mortality improvements using MP-2014 two-dimensional mortality improvement scales recently released by the SOA, to reflect that experi- ence shows active members having lower mortality rates than retirees of the same age.
+Inflation: 2.75 percent, compounded annually Investment rate of return: 6.75 percent per year, compounded annually Salary increases: 3.0 percent per year (consisting of an inflation component of 2.75 percent per year, a productivity component of .25 percent per year).
+For fiscal year 2017, salaries were assumed to remain at their current rate.

+- Group size growth rate: Based on recent experience, the size of the current active group is projected to decrease by approximately 50 percent by the year 2045 due to the assumption that 50 percent of future members will elect to opt out of participating in the System. - Post-retirement increase: Tier 1: 3.0 percent per year, compounded annually.
 Tier 2: 3.0 percent per year or the annual change in the Consumer Price Index, whichever is less, compounded annually.